Psychology 391SC : Scientific Studies of Consciousness

 Readings:

 The textbook for this course is Consciousness: A Very Short Introduction by Susan Blackmore.
 It is available from eCampus, and also from other sources.
 Be sure that you are using the 2nd edition, and don't confuse it with one of the other books on consciousness by the same author.
 A used copy is fine.
+A copy of this book is on reserve in Du Bois Library.

 Communicating Outside of Class:

 You are encouraged to contact me with questions and comments about any aspect of the class.
-You can reach us at the email address or at the phone number at the top of this page.
+You can reach me at the email address or at the phone number at the top of this page.

 Thought Questions: